Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/EnhancedNavMeshAgent.md

 Automatically copies settings from a Unity `NavMeshAgent` MonoBehaviour to this `EnhancedNavmeshAgent` and disables the `NavMeshAgent`.

 #### Auto Configure Crowds
+^^ todo: change title once button is changed to `Auto Configure Overcrowded`

-Automatically configures Crowds components to act in a similar way to the Unity `NavMeshAgent`.
+Automatically configures Overcrowded MonoBehaviours to act in a similar way to the Unity `NavMeshAgent`.

 #### Agent Type

 Sets which nav meshes this agent can move on.
-Equivalent to Crowds [Navigator.AgentType](../Navigator#agent-type) property.
+Equivalent to Overcrowded [Navigator.AgentType](../Navigator#agent-type) property.

 #### Base Offset

 Set the vertical offset between the navmesh point and the GameObject transform.
-Equivalent to Crowds [Synchroniser.BaseOffset](../Synchroniser#base-offset-y-axis)
+Equivalent to Overcrowded [Synchroniser.BaseOffset](../Synchroniser#base-offset-y-axis)

 #### Speed

 Sets the maximum speed of this Agent.
-Equivalent to Crowds [`Navigator.MaximumSpeed`](../Navigator#maximum-speed) property.
+Equivalent to Overcrowded [`Navigator.MaximumSpeed`](../Navigator#maximum-speed) property.

 #### Angular Speed

 Sets the maximum turning speed of this Agent (degrees/second).
-Equivalent to Crowds [`Navigator.MaximumAngularSpeed`](../Navigator#maximum-angular-speed) property.
+Equivalent to Overcrowded [`Navigator.MaximumAngularSpeed`](../Navigator#maximum-angular-speed) property.

 #### Acceleration

 Get/set the maximum acceleration of this Agent.
-Equivalent to Crowds [`Navigator.MaximumAcceleration`](../Navigator#maximum-acceleration) property.
+Equivalent to Overcrowded [`Navigator.MaximumAcceleration`](../Navigator#maximum-acceleration) property.

 #### Stopping Distance

 Get/set how far before the end of a path the agent should begin slowing to a stop.
-Equivalent to Crowds [`SteerForGoal.SlowingDistance`](../Steering/SteerForGoal#slowing-distance) property.
+Equivalent to Overcrowded [`SteerForGoal.SlowingDistance`](../Steering/SteerForGoal#slowing-distance) property.

 #### Auto Braking

-Disabling this is not supported by Crowds.
+Disabling this is not supported by Overcrowded.
 Always enabled.

 #### Radius

 Get/set the radius of this agent when avoiding collisions with other agents.
-Equivalent to Crowds [`Navigator.Radius`](../Navigator#radius) property.
+Equivalent to Overcrowded [`Navigator.Radius`](../Navigator#radius) property.

 #### Height

 Get/set the height of this agent when avoiding collisions with other agents.
-Equivalent to Crowds [`Navigator.Height`](../Navigator#height) property.
+Equivalent to Overcrowded [`Navigator.Height`](../Navigator#height) property.

 #### Quality

 Get/set the quality of local avoidance algorithm to use.

-Currently Crowds does not support multiple quality levels.
+Currently Overcrowded does not support multiple quality levels.
 Setting this to `None` is equivalent to setting the [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) property to false.
 Setting this to any other value is equivalent to setting [`Navigator.AvoidOtherAgents`](../Navigator#avoid-local-obstacles) to `true`

 #### Priority

 Get/set the priority of this agent compared to other agents in local avoidance, a higher priority will cause other agents to yield if they are in the way of this agent.
-Equivalent to Crowds [`Navigator.Priority`](../Navigator#priority-range) property.
+Equivalent to Overcrowded [`Navigator.Priority`](../Navigator#priority-range) property.

 #### Auto Traverse Off Mesh Link

 Get/set if this agent should automatically teleport across off-mesh links.
-Equivalent to Crowds [`SteerForGoal.AutocompleteOffMeshLinks`](../Steering/SteerForGoal#autocomplete-off-mesh-links) property.
+Equivalent to Overcrowded [`SteerForGoal.AutocompleteOffMeshLinks`](../Steering/SteerForGoal#autocomplete-off-mesh-links) property.

 #### Auto Repath

 Get/set if this agent should automatically generate a new path to the goal when the path becomes stale (e.g. the goal moves).
-Equivalent to Crowds [`Navigator.EnableAutoRepathing`](../Navigator#disable-automatic-repathing) property.
+Equivalent to Overcrowded [`Navigator.EnableAutoRepathing`](../Navigator#disable-automatic-repathing) property.

 #### Area Mask

 Get/set the area mask to use for pathfinding queries.
-Equivalent to Crowds [`Navigator.EnableAutoRepathing`](../Navigator#AreaMask) property.
+Equivalent to Overcrowded [`Navigator.EnableAutoRepathing`](../Navigator#AreaMask) property.

 ## Scripting